 Prepare for a teaching career in secondary education and become certified to teach in public K-12 schools in the state of Arizona.

-Allows highly qualified UA undergraduates to start coursework toward a Masters during their last year of undergraduate studies, completing their Masters in the fifth year.
+This program allows highly qualified UA undergraduates to start coursework toward a Masters degree during their last year of undergraduate studies, completing their Masters in the fifth year.